Book review | Send in the Clowns – The Yo Yo life of Ian Hendry

 And its Hendry’s drinking that dominates the book, which draws on the recollections of the actor’s friends, co-stars and contemporaries, including Judi Dench (who attended the same drama school in 1953), Ronnie Fraser (a long-time co-star and drinking buddy) and Wanda Ventham (Hendry’s screen wife in The Lotus Eaters), as well as the assistance of the actor’s daughter, Corrie, and nephew, Neil, to address Hendry’s illness head on and get to the core of what made the actor tick: his pratfalls (he loved the circus and always wanted to be a clown), his self-deprecating humour and his ability to ‘deliver the goods’ every time.
 The roll call of testimonies is impressive, but one voice is noticeably missing – Hendry’s third wife, Sandra, whose own side of the story would have been equally illuminating.

-Many dark clouds dogged Ian throughout his life, but no more so that the tragic death in 1972 of his second wife, the actress Janet Munro (who had her own demons to deal with), that continued to haunt him well into his relationship with Sandra.
-It’s a heartbreaking Burton/Taylor-esquel tale that Hershman covers with great sensitivity.
+Many dark clouds dogged Ian throughout his life, but no more so than the tragic death in 1972 of his second wife, the actress Janet Munro (who had her own demons to deal with), that continued to haunt him well into his relationship with Sandra.
+It’s a heartbreaking Burton/Taylor-esque tale that Hershman covers with great sensitivity.

 As a rising star in the 1960’s and one of Britain’s ‘thirstiest thespians’, Hendry’s career trajectory was often compared by the press of the day to that of fellow ‘hellraisers’, Richard Harris, Albert Finney and Peter O’Toole, who got all the big breaks while Ian’s floundered.